gilligan/haskellx-slides/index.md

 :computer: **hands-on** :computer:

-Let's package (i.e create a derivation for) a program written in Haskell that prints _"howdy"_
+Let's package (i.e create a derivation for) a program written in Haskell that simply prints _"howdy"_

 ---